muschellij2/imaging_in_r/ms_lesion_segmentation/index.md

 ```

 ## Improving Results
-- Turns out a coarse grid search chose a threshold of 0.15, so results are nearly identical.
+- Turns out a coarse grid search chose a threshold of 0.15, so the results are nearly identical.